 Conley v.
 Gibson, 355 U.S. 41, 45-46 (1957).
 As this standard indicates, the complaint must be construed in the light most favorable to the plaintiff, and the facts as alleged must be accepted as true.
 Kirby v.
 Siegelman, 195 F.3d 1285, 1289 (11th Cir.
 1999).
 However, the district court is not required to accept as true the plaintiff's conclusions of law.
 Solis-Ramirez v.
 United States Dep't of Justice, 758 F.2d 1426, 1429 (11th Cir.
 1985).
 If the facts alleged in the complaint would allow the plaintiff to recover under any possible theory, the motion must be denied, regardless of whether they would allow recovery under the particular theory pleaded by the plaintiff.
 Linder v.
 Portocarrero, 963 F.2d 332, 336 (11th Cir.
 1992).
 Because this standard imposes such a heavy burden on the defendant, Beck v.
 Deloitte & Touche, 144 F.3d 732, 735-36 (11th Cir.

 1998), Rule 12(b)(6) motions are rarely granted.
 St. Joseph's Hosp., Inc. v.
 Hospital Corp. of Am., 795 F.2d 948, 953 (11th Cir.
 1986).
 With these principles in mind, the Court turns to its analysis of Debtor's complaint.

-Debtor claims that Defendant Milam would violate the discharge injunction order issued by this Court if he should continue prosecuting Debtor for violating Ga.
+Debtor claims that Defendants would violate the discharge injunction order issued by this Court if they should continue prosecuting Debtor for violating Ga.
 Code Ann. § 16-8-15.
-Therefore, he seeks to enjoin Defendant Milam from continuing the criminal prosecution.
+Therefore, he seeks to enjoin Defendants from continuing the criminal prosecutions.
 Section 524(a) of the Bankruptcy Code addresses violations of the discharge injunction and states in pertinent part "(a) A discharge in a case under this title - (2) operates as an injunction against the commencement or continuation of an action, the employment of process, or an act, to collect, recover or offset any such debt as a personal liability of the debtor, whether or not discharge of such debt is waived."
 11 U.S.C. § 524(a)(1) (West 1994).
 As such, any act to collect a debt of Debtor's violates the discharge injunction.

-Debtor asserts in his complaint that the prosecution by Defendant Milam was commenced to collect a debt on behalf of Mr. Mann and DBS.
+Debtor asserts in his complaint that the prosecutions by Defendants were commenced to collect debts and Debtor alleges these actions were taken on behalf of Mr. Mann, DBS, and Bankston.
 Debtor states that he, along with his brother, owed DBS approximately \$8,000 on a revolving account.
-Because neither Debtor nor his brother could pay this debt, Debtor asserts that DBS filed an invalid materialman's lien against Mr. Mann.
-Debtor goes on to state in his complaint that after filing this lien, Mr. Mann attempted to collect the \$8,000 debt from Debtor in state court, and when that failed Mr. Mann and DBS together swore out warrants against Debtor alleging that Debtor engaged in a scheme to defraud both of them under Ga.
+Debtor also states that he owed money to Bankston.
+Because neither Debtor nor his brother could pay these debts, Debtor asserts that DBS filed an invalid materialman's lien against Mr. Mann, that DBS filed an additional invalid materialman's lien against another owner, and that Bankston filed an invalid materialman's lien against an owner.
+Debtor goes on to state in his complaint that after filing the lien against Mr. Mann, Mr. Mann attempted to collect the \$8,000 debt from Debtor in state court, and when that failed Mr. Mann and DBS together swore out warrants against Debtor alleging that Debtor engaged in a scheme to defraud both of them under Ga.
 Code Ann. § 16-8-15.
 Debtor alleges that Defendant Milam then assisted Mr. Mann and DBS by prosecuting Debtor.
+Debtor further alleges that all of the prosecutions engaged in by Defendants are being conducted in bad faith.

 Accepting these facts as true, it would appear that Debtor has articulated a possible theory under which he may recover.
-However, Debtor is seeking an injunction of a state criminal prosecution as a means of relief.
+However, Debtor is seeking an injunction of state criminal prosecutions as a means of relief.
 Accordingly, as a preliminary matter, this Court must consider whether it is appropriate to exercise jurisdiction.